atomist/sdm-pack-event-relay/README.md

 `sdm.eventRelayer.secret` and uses this to validate the signature in the incoming message.
 Should the signatures match, the message is accepted and the normal event relay process continues.

+## Multiple Workspaces
+When using a private event type (which sends messages over the web socket), you need to configure your webhooks to include the workspace they should post to.
+If you do not supply the workspace in the URL (see below), the first workspace from your configuration will automatically be selected and used as the destination workspace for this event.

+To use the first configured (or only) workspace, simply send your webhook payloads to `<host>:2866/relay`.
+To send to a specific workspace send your webhook payloads to `<host>:2866/relay/:workspace`.

+> Note: This has no impact on public event types because you provide the full destination URL in the relayer defined

 [atomist-doc]: https://docs.atomist.com/ (Atomist Documentation)

 ## Getting started